sudoskys/Blog/source/_posts/tanstackdb_with_electricsql.md

 This mechanism elegantly guarantees that when the `commit()` function returns, our local database not only contains the optimistic placeholders but that these placeholders have already been overwritten by the persisted, true data from the server.

+> **Performance Note**: `awaitTxId` is a blocking operation that can freeze the UI during synchronization.
+In production applications, consider using it asynchronously or implementing a non-blocking pattern to maintain responsive user interfaces.

 ## 3. The Payoff: Real-time UI with `useLiveQuery`

 With a secure data channel and reliable data operations in place, we can now reap the benefits in the UI layer.
 TanStack DB's `useLiveQuery` hook allows us to effortlessly subscribe to changes in a Collection.
-To keep the example concise, the code below only demonstrates the core data subscription and rendering logic, omitting any handling for initial loading or error states.
+The latest version of TanStack DB now supports loading states, making it easier to handle initial data synchronization and empty states.

 ```typescript
 // File path: apps/web/src/components/question-answer-list.tsx